openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/open_response_assessments/CreateORAAssignment.rst

-* **Alignment with other assignment dates**: Rather than having their own separate due dates, ORAs can use the same due date as all other problems within a subsection, reducing complexity and simplifying the course timelie for students.
+* **Alignment with other assignment dates**: Rather than having their own separate due dates, ORAs can use the same due date as all other problems within a subsection, reducing complexity and simplifying the course timeline for students.
 * **Ability to use grace period and individual extensions**: Setting the date configuration to this setting allows ORA problems to use the grace period and learner extension features.

 .. note::

-   Becuase the submission and assessment deadlines are all set to the same date under this option, there will be no "buffer" time between the response due date and the peer assessment due date.
+   Because the submission and assessment deadlines are all set to the same date under this option, there will be no "buffer" time between the response due date and the peer assessment due date.
    If you are using this setting for a peer assessment ORA, you must make it clear to learners that they must submit early enough to give their peers time to review their response.